All research

 .510

 Figure 1.
 WER by resource tier across the nine audio-facing systems (lower is better).
-Three dedicated ASR providers cannot serve low-resource languages at all; their low-resource bars are unsupported.
+Deepgram Nova-3 and Nova-2 are unsupported on the low-resource tier; AssemblyAI Universal-2 returns a low-resource WER above 0.85 and is not practically usable.
 GPT-4o Audio's bars exceed 1.0 because the model hallucinates more text than the reference contains.

 ModelHighMidLow